DanielMuller/danielmuller.me/content/post/diving-into-cloudfront.md

     - Database query
     - Body rewrite/validation

 When to use which depends on the use case.
 If you don't need to access network resources, Cloudfront Functions is the right choice.
-Even if they are executed on each request (viewer-request), you would need a very good hit ratio to get cheaper with Lambda@Edge (origin-request).
+Even if they are executed on each request (viewer-request), you would need a very good hit ratio to get cheaper executions with Lambda@Edge (when executed only on cache miss on origin-request).

-Furthermore, the need to deploy Lambda@Edge to _us-east-1_ makes it a cumbersome task when you want to define your stack in a single Cloudformation template deployed to any other region than _us_east_1.
+Furthermore, the need to deploy Lambda@Edge to _us-east-1_ makes it a cumbersome task when you want to define your stack in a single Cloudformation template deployed to any other region than _us-east-1_.

 If you need to access network resources or need more memory and time to execute your code, then Lambda@Edge is the right choice.